 You Need a Separate Business Budget (YNASBB—nope, that doesn’t work.
 Let’s let it die here.)

 YNAB will serve your small business well.
 It has mine.
 It gave me what I call, “pile-of-money clarity.”
-Several years ago, YNAB was profitable with a very small team, and I couldn’t have been happier.
+Many years ago, YNAB was profitable with a very small team, and I couldn’t have been happier.
 Then I moved YNAB from Quickbooks to YNAB.
 That move was a game-changer for me.
 I suddenly had clarity surrounding the business checking account balance.
 I no longer had to wonder if we could hire, because I could see that our category for payroll was doing just fine.
 I saw I could be more aggressive with advertising, because I saw that we had advertising dollars where they were supposed to be.

 We went from a company with seven part/full-time team members, to a company with 27 over a two-year period.